 In partnership with the Glen Park Neighborhoods History Project, I’ve conducted history walks in Sunnyside since 2015.
 There are currently three different walks, each with different subject matter, routes, and photos.
 Space is limited on all walks.
 Reserve your spot now: SunnysideHistory@gmail.com.

 Upcoming Sunnyside History Walks:

-- Saturday 4 November 2017 / Sunnyside: The Early Years.
+- Sunday 5 November 2017 / Sunnyside: The Early Years.
+[Date changed due to predicted rain.]
 (11am–1pm) What was life like at the turn of the century?
 Find out about the first school, where the lost creek once flowed, hear stories from early families, see where the coal-fired power plant once stood.
 Photos and stories available nowhere else.
 Covers 1.8 miles.
 Level: easy.